Medication Management Program

 Perform a Drug Interaction Duplicate Assessment

-Reconcile Medications with Physician
+Reconcile Medications with a Physician

 We confer with the patient’s PCP to make sure our findings are consistent with their records.
 We reconcile the differences accordingly.
 This may involve getting new orders, getting a prescription filled, or discontinuing certain medications.